 While simpler than UML (Unified Modeling Language) and BPMN (Business Process Model and Notation), service blueprints offer a flexible, focused look at an organization’s service processes and include the customer’s perspective.
 However, service blueprints aren’t just another customer journey map.
 Both do include similar information––they draw from customer research and aggregate findings into sample scenarios– –but service blueprints have a wider scope.

-Customer journey maps focus on what customers experience when they interact with a service or business, from specific actions or touchpoints to pain points.
+A customer journey map focus on what customers experience when they interact with a service or business, from specific actions or touchpoints to pain points.
 Service blueprints go several steps deeper and combine the customer’s experience with all employee actions and support processes that may or may not be visible to the customer.

 Service blueprints typically contain five categories that illustrate the main components of the service being mapped out.

 What customers (and even employees) come in contact with.
 Though first in line, it’s usually the last element added.

 What customers do during the service experience.